 Pedometer++ and Dropbox widgets aren’t overloaded, useless, or cut off from the apps they’re associated with.

-3. One of our iOS developers says that he uses the Widgy app to create his own perfect widgets right on his iPhone.
+3. One of our iOS developers says that he uses the Widgy app to build iOS widgets right on his iPhone.
 He likes Widgy for providing easily customizable widgets that display system data such as available storage space and RAM use.
 Widgy widgets can even display health data collected by his iWatch.

 4. During our research, we also found that some of our teammates actively used the Robinhood investment app and say that its widget is convenient.
 The Robinhood widget shows data about a user’s portfolio and holdings at a glance.